Last Updated on September 8, 2022 by Christine Kaaloa

 6. Unless You Want a Private Tour, Opt for Free or Cheap Tours

-I started off my first day in Lisbon with a free walking tour of Alfama, the city’s oldest district.
+I started off my first day in Lisbon with a free ‘Chill Out’ walking tour of Alfama, the city’s oldest district.
 Despite the empty price tag, our guide was charismatic, knowledgeable, and just as good as anyone I would pay money to follow around for a few hours (please note that such guides work for tips).
-Similarly, I had a wonderful tour of the Palace of the Dukes of Braganza in Guimarães, in which a woman dressed in traditional garb led me about the building while telling fascinating (sometimes risqué) tales of the occupants.
+Similarly, I had a wonderful tour of the Palace of the Dukes of Braganza in Guimarães.
+A woman dressed in traditional garb led me about the building while telling fascinating (sometimes risqué) tales of the occupants.
 The cost for that was less than 5 euros.

 Conversely, I went on a pricier group tour to Evora and found myself strapped with an earnest but poorly prepared guide, who was soft-spoken and dull.
 What’s more, the group consistently had to walk at the pace of the slowest individuals.
 Considering that Portugal seems to be especially popular amongst senior citizens, it is highly likely that a handful of older adults will be present on whichever larger group tour you may choose.